-Over the past couple of quarters, investors appear to have become more excited about the prospects of post-COVID economic recovery in Japan and globally.
-As stocks that the manager believes to be of lower quality have bounced, JFJ has given up some of its considerable outperformance relative to TOPIX in recent months.
+Over the past couple of quarters, investors have become more excited about the prospects of post-COVID economic recovery in Japan and globally.
+As lower quality stocks have bounced, JFJ has given up some of its considerable outperformance relative to TOPIX in recent months.
 Nevertheless, the managers remain enthused about the medium-term prospects for JFJ's portfolio and are committed to their stance of backing the 'new Japan'.